netankit/AudioMLProject2/README.md

-# Assignment 2: Speaker Detection – from GMMs to i-vectors
+# Speaker Detection – from GMMs to i-vectors

 *Goals*
 * Mix corpora